1. Blog

 Many U.S. travelers don’t fly simple point-to-point routes.
 Their journeys often involve multi-leg trips, non-EU carriers, codeshares, and long-haul disruptions.
 AirHelp is structured to take on more of these cases, which require more time and legal resources.

-Unlike some European companies, AirHelp’s fee already includes everything for U.S. customers — no administrative charges, no surprise add-ons.
-You only pay the agreed percentage if we win.
+For U.S. customers, AirHelp's 35% fee is the final amount — no VAT, no administrative charges, no additional percentages.
+You only pay the agreed fee if we win.

 Technology and support designed for international consumers